seng438-winter-2022/seng438-a1-Mik-Ese/seng438-assignment-1-report.md

 An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab

+This lab was used to teach students about exploratory, manual functional testing and regression testing.
+It also got students familiar with Backlog, a website used to create a list of issues with a program.
+Before the lab, we knew that explatory testing was playing around with a program and see if we could find any bugs with key features.
+Manual functional testing was testing specific functions using a plan that would specify inputs and expected outputs.

 # High-level description of the exploratory testing plan